Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Enforcing The No Profile Order Effect

-\paragraph{Simulations.} We now show that imposing the no profile order effect can greatly increase statistical power under the same simulation setup in Section~\ref{section:simulations} when the no profile order effect assumption is satisfied.
+\paragraph{Simulations.} We now show that imposing the no profile order effect constraints in Equation~\eqref{eq:constraints} can substantially increase statistical power under the same simulation setup in Section~\ref{section:simulations} when the no profile order effect assumption is satisfied.
 To evaluate the power gain, we also fit HierNet without imposing the constraints in Equation~\eqref{eq:constraints} by using the original data $D$.
-We use $T_{\text{HierNet}}(X,Y,Z)^L + T_{\text{HierNet}}(X,Y,Z)^R$ as the test statistic, where $T_{\text{HierNet}}(X,Y,Z)^L$ is the same as $T_{\text{HierNet}}(X,Y,Z)$ in Equation~\eqref{eq:hiernet} but all coefficients correspond to their respective estimates for the left profile.
-We similarly define $T_{\text{HierNet}}(X,Y,Z)^R$.
+We use $T_{\text{HierNet}}(\bX,\bY,\bZ)^L + T_{\text{HierNet}}(\bX,\bY,\bZ)^R$ as the test statistic, where $T_{\text{HierNet}}(\bX,\bY,\bZ)^L$ is the same as $T_{\text{HierNet}}(\bX,\bY,\bZ)$ in Equation~\eqref{eq:hiernet} but all coefficients correspond to their respective estimates for the left profile.
+We similarly define $T_{\text{HierNet}}(\bX,\bY,\bZ)^R$.

-Figure~\ref{fig:constrained_vs_unconstrained} shows that imposing the assumption of no profile order effect can significantly increase power.
-For example, the power of HierNet without this assumption (purple squares) is roughly equal or smaller than that of even the AMCE (red circles) when the interaction effect accounts for 20\% of the variance or when there are as many interactions as twelve.
-Furthermore, we see the power of using HierNet that imposes the assumption of no profile order effect (blue triangles) is consistently higher than that of the HierNet without it.
+Figure~\ref{fig:constrained_vs_unconstrained} shows that imposing the no profile order effect constraints can significantly increase power.
+For example, the power of HierNet without the constraints (purple squares) is roughly equal or smaller than that of even the AMCE (red circles) when the interaction effect accounts for 20\% of the variance or when there are as many interactions as twelve.
+Furthermore, we see the power of using HierNet that imposes the constraints (blue triangles) is consistently higher than that of the HierNet without the constraints.

 \paragraph{Enforcing No Profile Order Effect in the Carryover Effect Test Statistic.}